 (b) a natural disaster, national crisis or any other exceptional circumstance prevents or impedes the use of the electronic system or makes using it unreliable; or

-(c) it is impracticable for a debtor, due to circumstances outside of their control, to give security by means of the electronic system.
+(c) it is impracticable for a debtor, due to circumstances beyond their control, to give security by means of the electronic system.

 Copy of security agreement

-6 On the Minister’s request, the debtor or surety must provide a copy of the security agreement to the Minister by means of the electronic system specified by the Minister.
+6 On the Minister’s request, a debtor or security provider must provide a copy of the security agreement to the Minister by means of the electronic system specified by the Minister.

 Termination of security agreement

-7 (1) The surety must give at least 30 days’ notice, by means of the electronic system specified by the Minister, of the termination date of the security agreement.
+7 If a security agreement is to be terminated, the security provider must notify the Minister of the termination date by means of the electronic system specified by the Minister at least 30 days before that date.

-Amounts owing

-(2) The Minister may claim from the surety amounts that accrued before or were payable on the date of the agreement’s expiry or termination.

-Enforceability
+Payment of security

-8 (1) Subject to section 9, the Minister may enforce a security agreement once the surety has either confirmed or provided, in accordance with subsection 5(2), the information set out in that subsection.
+8 (1) Subject to subsections (3) to (5), the Minister may demand that the security provider pay the security given in accordance with subsection 5(2) if the debtor has failed to pay an amount that the debtor owes under the Act or the Customs Tariff by the day on which it is payable.

+Demand

+(2) The demand must be sent to the security provider in writing and contain the following information:

+(a) the amount of the payment demanded; and

+(b) the information that the security provider entered or confirmed under subsection 5(2).

+Limitation period or prescription

+(3) In the case of a security agreement that has expired or been terminated, a demand under subsection (1) may only be made within one year after the day on which the security agreement expired or was terminated.

 Amount

+(4) The demand must be for an amount equal to the lesser of

+(a) the amount that the debtor owes under the Act or the Customs Tariff, and

+(b) the amount of the security entered or confirmed by the security provider under paragraph 5(2)(e).

+Limit — amount

-(2) The amount that the Minister may claim from the surety is the lesser of the amount that the debtor owes under the Act or the Customs Tariff and the amount of the security that the surety provided or confirmed in the electronic system under paragraph 5(2)(e).
+(5) For the purposes of paragraph (4)(a), the amount that the debtor owes includes only those amounts that have accrued to the debtor under the Act or the Customs Tariff during the validity period referred to in paragraph 5(2)(g) and that are payable.

-Enforcement process

-9 (1) If the debtor has failed to pay an amount that they owe under the Act or the Customs Tariff by the day on which the amount is payable, the Minister may send the surety a notice of claim that sets out the amount claimed and the information set out in subsection 5(2) that the surety provided or confirmed in the electronic system.

-Limitation period

-(2) In the case of a security agreement that has expired or been terminated, the Minister must send the notice of claim within one year after the date of the agreement’s expiry or termination.

-Timeline
+Payment by security provider

-(3) Within 60 days after the day on which the notice of claim is sent to the surety, the surety must pay His Majesty in right of Canada the amount claimed or provide the Minister with information to rebut the claim.
+9 (1) Within 60 days after the day on which a demand is sent to a security provider under subsection 8(2), the security provider must

-Decision
+(a) pay to His Majesty in right of Canada the amount referred to in paragraph 8(2)(a); or

+(b) provide the Minister with information to rebut the demand.

+Determination by Minister

-(4) If the surety provides information under subsection (3), the Minister must review the information, make a decision in relation to the claim and notify the surety of the decision.
+(2) If the security provider provides information under paragraph (1)(b), the Minister must review the information, determine whether to continue with, amend or withdraw the demand and must send the security provider notice of that determination.

-Requirement to pay

-(5) The surety must pay the amount claimed on receipt of the Minister’s decision to that effect.

-Payment by surety
+Payment after determination

+(3) If the notice referred to in subsection (2) indicates that an amount must be paid, the security provider must pay that amount to His Majesty in right of Canada on the day on which the notice is received.

+Disputes — security provider and debtor

+(4) For greater certainty, a security provider is required to make a payment to His Majesty in right of Canada under this section despite any dispute between the security provider and the debtor with respect to any matter related to the security or the security agreement.

+Other amounts owed

-10 For greater certainty, the payment of an amount by the surety to His Majesty in right of Canada under subsection 9(3) or (5) does not relieve the debtor or any other person from liability to pay any amount otherwise owed.
+10 For greater certainty, the payment of an amount by a security provider to His Majesty in right of Canada under paragraph 9(1)(a) or subsection 9(3) does not relieve the debtor or any other person from liability to pay any amount otherwise owed.